Fashion lifts retail while online plunges

 - Households staying in and eating at home more rather than going out to save money, plus the impact of rail strikes, principally in London and the South East on hospitality spend.

-However, as ConsumerCast’s Retail Outlook 2023 report forecasts, this is only the calm before the storm next year, particularly for 30-49 year old households as mortgage payments take off and the jobs market slows down.
+However, as ConsumerCast’s UK Retail Outlook Spring 2023 report forecasts, this is only the calm before the storm next year, particularly for 30-49 year old households as mortgage payments take off and the jobs market slows down.

 Photo: Ashkan Forouzani on Unsplash